askmeegs/build-a-platform-with-krm/2-setup/README.md

 ```

-1. **Run the cluster setup script.** This sets up kubernetes contexts, boostraps app namespaces, a
+11. **Run the cluster setup script.** This sets up kubernetes contexts, boostraps app namespaces, a

 ```
 ./cluster-setup.sh
 ```

-1. Verify that you can now access your different clusters as follows:
+12. Verify that you can now access your different clusters as follows:

 ```
 kubectx cymbal-prod
 kubectl get nodes
 ```

-1. **Set up your app source repo**.
+13.  **Set up your app repos**.

 ```
 ./repo-setup.sh